Data Harmonisation Designer and Runtime

 Get file: this retrieves the output file from the last run

-Once the data has been sent, indicate the map ID to run (same one to which the data is sent) and click Run DataPipeline button.
-This applies the transformation and create the output data file in the map runtime.
+Once the data has been sent, click Run DataPipeline button.
+This applies the transformation and create the output data file in the map runtime after the map has finished running.

-To retrieve the data file, indicate the map id and click Get File button.
+To retrieve the data file, click the Download Now button.
 This downloads the output data file that can then be saved.